slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 You can see a diff before merging with `git difftool ...upstream/master`.

 For a higher-level overview (with API important changes called out), check the [[Release notes]] after each sprint.

+### Brackets-shell updates ###

+_If_ you also forked the brackets-shell repository, repeat the steps above for the brackets-shell repo, then rebuild the shell once you've pulled down updates.

+If you did _not_ fork the brackets-shell repo (i.e. you're using the 'setup_for_hacking' step above), you should update your installed build of Brackets each sprint and rerun the 'setup_for_hacking' script.
+This ensures you're using the latest app binaries.

 ## Contributing Code ##